 Many mothers and grandmothers swear by bird’s nest soup’s improvement to the overall health and immunity of their beloved children and grandchildren.

-This has been a traditional remedy since the ancient days of imperial China, where only the royal family and well-connected businessmen could savour the soup.
+This has been a remedy since the ancient days of imperial China, where only the royal family and well-connected businessmen could savour the soup.

 It’s also highly recommended for those who are recovering from illness or surgery operations.
 New mothers or pregnant ladies eat bird’s nests to get more amino acids for their bodies to build strength.

 Scientific studies have proved that bird’s nest has a large amount of epidermal growth factor (EGF).

 With the richness of collagen and amino acids, it’s no wonder that many women love drinking this often to maintain their youthful skin.

 According to Chinese medicinal advice, it is suggested that we should eat bird’s nest products on an empty stomach.
 This is a tonic that’s meant to nourish our bodies, so an empty stomach is better to absorb all the minerals.
 However it is not necessary to have this first, we can always eat this as a dessert after a good meal.

 Most people in the East eat this delicacy as hot soup, boiled for hours, or chilled as a dessert.
 You can use honey instead too.